MGRetamales/MGRetamales/README.md

+PhD Candidate at University of Luxembourg.

 - 👋 Hi, I’m @MGRetamales
 - 👀 I’m interested in biological data science!
-- 🌱 I’m currently learning single cell transcriptomics analysis.
+- 🌱 I’m currently learning omics analysis and integration.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: mgretamalesb@gmail.com

 <!---